Praqma/LearnKubernetes/kamran/Learning-Kubernetes-BareMetal-CENTOS.md

 Installed size: 231 M
 ```

-When you install etcd after you have installed kubernetes, it just pulls in etcd package.
+Install etcd after you have installed kubernetes, it just pulls in etcd package.

 ```
 Dependencies Resolved